The Raven (Sibelius): Composition and abandonment

 I leave the diva Ackté to drown in her publicity.
 The Raven will improve by keeping.
 The Fourth Symphony is breaking through the clouds in sunlight and power.
 My work is of a totally different order from these concert-givers who are commercially successful.
-When I give a concert no diva of prima donna should be the centre of interest—it's my symphonic music that will triumph.
+When I give a concert no diva or prima donna should be the centre of interest—it's my symphonic music that will triumph.